 What can I do as a freshman or sophomore to prepare for college?

 Your work with the College Guidance office will not ramp up until your junior year.
 We encourage you to spend your early high school years focusing on your work in school, exploring extracurriculars that you find fulfilling and rewarding, and building a strong, supportive friend group.

-There are, however, a few things you can keep in mind in your freshman and sophomore years.
+There are, however, a couple of things you can keep in mind in your freshman and sophomore years.
 The first is your transcript, which will have an impact on your college application process.
-Second, consider SAT Subject Tests, like Latin, French, Spanish, Math, or Physics as you take these courses.
-Always consult with your teacher before taking one of these tests.
-Finally, consider how you would like to spend your summers.
+Second, consider how you would like to spend your summers.
 We encourage you to use the summer months as a time for work or meaningful enrichment.

 In addition to these more concrete goals, it is never too early to begin reflecting on your academic, extracurricular, and social experiences and think about priorities when it comes to finding a future college.
 These priorities will naturally evolve and change as you move through high school, but it is good practice in self-reflection to check in with yourself about what you want in your future institution.

 We recommend that you use your summers for enrichment and growth.
 Whether you have a paid job, join a school-sponsored immersion trip, or participate in an academic or extracurricular enrichment program, your summers can be valuable in informing your future interests and adding weight to your college application.
 Time in the summer can allow you to pursue a passion, discover yourself, and get out of your comfort zone.
 The College Guidance Office has an online resource with summer opportunities and, along with your advisor, would be happy to discuss these options with you as you plan your summer.

 How will my transcript be evaluated?
 Is it better to take the most rigorous courses, or get stronger grades in less rigorous courses?